Montreal Steak & Chop Mini Green Pies

-Paying homage to the Canadian Provence were the blend originated, Le Quebecois Steak Spice showcases both the French flair for deft seasoning, and the British love of beef.
-While usually associated with steak, we tried it in these vegetarian mini pies with great success – you know how how we love to play with our food!
-Bon appétit.
+Paying homage to the Canadian province where the blend originated, Montreal Steak & Chop showcases both the French flair for deft seasoning, and the British love of beef.
+While usually associated with steak, we tried the blend in these vegetarian mini pies, with thrilling results.

-- 1 pound Swiss chard, stems and leaves thinly shredded and separated
+- 1/2 pound Kale, stems and leaves thinly sliced and separated

 - 1 large onion, diced